run-ai/docs/docs/Administrator/Cluster-Setup/customize-cluster-install.md

 ## Add a Proxy

 Allow outbound internet connectivity in a proxied network environment.
-See: [Installing Run:AI with an Internet Proxy Server](proxy-server.md).
+See [Installing Run:AI with an Internet Proxy Server](proxy-server.md).